 The Engaged Researcher – This an entry-level workshop to introduce researchers to engagement; what it means, why it is important and how to go about doing it.
 The session focuses on simple, practical methods to get started in engaging different audiences with your own research.
 Workshops are held roughly quarterly, although additional dates can be requested where there is demand.
-The next workshop will be held on 4th November 2019.
-Get in touch at firstname.lastname@example.org to find out more.
+The next workshop will be held in February 2020.
+Get in touch at email@example.com to find out more.

 Creative Engagement – This is a series of hands-on workshops to demonstrate ways of working with creative practitioners to bring research to new audiences through novel and/or unconventional techniques.
 Next up on 22nd January will be a session on developing Digital Engagement Strategies with Prof Alice Roberts, digital expert, Christopher Wakefield and experienced UoB researchers.
 Sign up now.
 The series began in December 2018 with ‘Graphic Engagement’ featuring graphic novels, comics and graphic facilitation, as well as a session with renowned graphic facilitator, Pen Medonça.
 The second in the series took place on 27th March 2019 with a focus on Interactive Media: Games, Apps & More for Engagement.
 It included the participation of the Games Development Society.
 The next event focused on Immersive Methods & Performance for Engagement and took take place on May 23, 2019.
 Beyond that we have plans for a session on Podcasting and then Film.

 Media Training for Researchers – This workshop is for researchers who want to understand more about how the media works, why they pick up on some stories rather than others and to improve communication skills for press releases, interviews, blogging and other media outlets.
 Content includes insights into how it all works as well as a chance to develop new media skills with help from from PER Team, media-savvy researchers and internal media experts.
-To be held in Autumn 2019, date TBC.
+This training is due to run again in February 2020.